| | Setting up Password Security |

 - Under the User List: Highlight the desired user.

-- Select the desired profile from the Profile Name drop-down box, click >> button.
+- Select the desired profile from the Profile Name dropdown box, click >> button.

 [BCB:165:Chat Fixed Assets US:ECB] |